Build-up and survival of the disc: From numerical models of galaxy formation to the Milky Way: Splash selection

 \section{\textit{Splash} selection}

 In Figure~\ref{fig:splash_illustration}, we show how the \textit{Splash} population is identified for the example of Au-18.
 Firstly, we calculate the circularity distribution of all stars in the main progenitor galaxy at a time 100\,Myrs before the first pericentre of the merger.
-Following the method described in \citet{orkney2023}, we decompose the circularity distribution into a symmetric `halo' population centred at $\eta=0$ and a prograde `disc' population that accounts for the remaining stars.
-We also ensure that the metallicity distribution function of the halo is symmetric about $\eta=0$.
-The particle IDs of all disc stars are then stored for later.
+The particle IDs of all disc stars are then stored for later, where the disc is defined following the method described in Section~\ref{sec:post}.
+By definition, these stars will lie in the range $0<\eta(\rm before)<1$.

 Next, we recalculate the circularity distribution of the main progenitor galaxy at a time after the merger event.
-This is judged to be the end time of the starburst epoch plus an additional 1\,Gyr.
+This is judged to be 1\,Gyr after the end of the merger-induced starburst epoch.
 By this time, the merger remnant has completed multiple pericentric passages, each of which has contributed to scattering disc stars onto more radial orbits, and the disc has then resettled.

-The \textit{Splash} population is defined as all stars that fulfill the following criteria:
+The \textit{Splash} population is defined as all stars from the pre-interaction disc that fulfill the following criteria:

 meaning stars which were initially on disc-like orbits, and subsequently experienced a reduction in their orbital circularity by half.
-This places an upper limit on the circularity of the \textit{Splash} population of $\eta=0.5$.
+This allows for retrograde orbits and places an upper limit on the circularity of the \textit{Splash} population of $\eta(\rm after)=0.5$.

 From Figure~\ref{fig:splash_illustration}, one can see that the \textit{Splash} population (pink filled histogram) extends to both positive and negative circularities (or prograde and retrograde orbits) with a peak at $\eta\simeq0.2$, indicating a mildly rotating population.
 This is in line with the description of the MW \textit{Splash} from \citet{belokurov2022}.
 The overall disc mass has grown after the interaction despite this loss of \textit{Splash} stars, and that is due to the ongoing and high levels of star formation.